Grief comes from any significant loss in our life. The most common sources of grief that we treat in our office are:

 Most people are familiar with the “Stages of Grief” but knowing about them doesn’t necessarily mean that you will process your grief in a healthy manner.
 While there are no shortcuts to the grieving process, it is possible to get stuck in one or more of those stages.
 We come along side of you to support you and help you to keep moving through the grieving process.

 Most of us know someone who is still stuck in one of the stages of grief.
 It might be the man that is still depressed over the loss of his wife 10 years ago.
 It may be the woman who is angry and bitter with the doctor, or the person who can’t stop wondering “if only…” would the outcome have been different.
 Those are all normal feelings during the grieving process.
 However, it is also normal to move through these feelings and come to the point of acceptance.
-If you are having a difficult time moving through the grieving process, give us a call at 321-332-6984.

 I had experienced a lot of sadness and death in my life.
 However, when my mom died last year I just couldn’t seem to deal my with grief.
 It was impacting my job as well as my relationship with my husband and children.
 I really didn’t think that counseling would help, but I was wrong.
 After my very first session I knew I had called the right place.
 I felt so at peace and for the first time in over a year I had hope.
 It only took about a month before I was able to be fully functional again. – C.H. – Windermere